docker/docs/desktop/backup-and-restore.md

    when pushing the resulting image to a registry.

-   Also note that filesystem changes in volume that are attached to the container are not included in the image, and must be backed up separately (see step 3 below).
+   Also note that filesystem changes in volume that are attached to the container are not included in the image, and must be backed up separately.

+   If you used a [named volume](../storage/index.md#more-details-about-mount-types) to store container data, such as databases, refer to the [backup, restore, or migrate data volumes](../storage/volumes.md#backup-restore-or-migrate-data-volumes) page in the storage section.

 2. Use [`docker push`](../engine/reference/commandline/push.md) to push any images you have built locally and want to keep to the [Docker Hub registry](../docker-hub/index.md).